List of Ethical Principles (2)

-18.2.2. the need to gain the consent of participants and subjects for the return of creative works which are part of an assessed research project to the artist or creator once the marking is completed;
+18.2.2. the need to gain the consent of participants for the return of creative works which are part of an assessed research project to the artist or creator once the marking is completed;

 18.2.3. the desirability of storing tapes or film separately from transcripts or other identifying material;